Health and Bioinformatics Program Courses

 •PNH 635 Hospital Organization and Management

-Bioinformatics Concentration (6credits)
+Bioinformatics Concentration (6 credits)

-Compulsory Internship HI or BI (4 credits)
+Internship (4 credits)

-Capstone HI or BI (3 credits)
+Capstone (3 credits)

 MBI Student Yuka